jchristgit/twitchup/README.md

 ## Disclaimer
-`twitchup` is not affiliated nor endorsed by Twitch.
+`twitchup` is not affiliated nor endorsed by Twitch or Reddit.

 ## Credits
 `twitchup` is inspired by [`twitchit`](https://github.com/jensechu/twitchit).